 Beau then jumped to DC, starting with Green Lantern Quarterly #8 and following up with Guy Gardner.
 Beau’s career continued to grow as he worked on titles such as Spawn, Batman v Wildcat and Catwoman v Wildcat.

-From there Beau released his created title, Wynonna Earp, which was released through IDW.
-Beau also writes a regular column for Comics Bulletin called “Busted Knuckles”.
+From there Beau released his created title, Wynonna Earp, through IDW.
+Beau also writes a regular column for Comics Bulletin called BUSTED KNUCKLES.

 Duane Swierczynski is the author of several crime thrillers, including the Edgar-nominated and Anthony Award-winning Expiration Date, as well the Charlie Hardie series (Fun & Games, Hell & Gone, Point & Shoot), which has been nominated for Anthony, Shamus, Macavity and Barry awards and optioned for TV.

-He currently writes Birds of Prey for DC Comics, Godzilla and the forthcoming Judge Dredd for IDW Comics, Bloodshot for Valiant Comics, and has written about the Punisher, Cable, the Immortal Iron Fist, Werewolf By Night, Black Widow and Deadpool for Marvel Comics.
+He currently writes Birds of Prey for DC Comics, Godzilla, Judge Dredd for IDW Comics and recently wrapped up a successful run of Bloodshot for Valiant Comics.
+He has also written Punisher, Cable, the Immortal Iron Fist, Werewolf By Night, Black Widow and Deadpool for Marvel Comics.